2008 United States House of Representatives elections in Florida: District 21

+Predictions

 Results

 Despite predictions of a close election, Lincoln Diaz-Balart won reelection by a fairly comfortable margin, receiving just under 58 percent of the vote.

 District 22

 First-term Democratic incumbent Ron Klein was challenged by former army officer and Iraq War veteran Allen West.
 Michael Prysner, an Iraq War veteran, peace activist, and college student, ran as a write-in candidate on the Party for Socialism and Liberation ticket.
 CQ Politics forecasted the race as 'Democrat Favored'.

 Republicans suffered a setback when popular former Boca Raton Mayor Steven Abrams announced he would not run.
 West and former navy pilot Mark Flagg announced they would run.
 Neurosurgeon Robert Brodner and 2006 Connecticut U.S. senatorial candidate Alan Schlesinger were also potential candidates.
 This Fort Lauderdale area district barely went to John Kerry in 2004 (CPVI=D+4).